TWiStErRob/PhilHackerBlogSource/content/android-testing-book/preface.md

 >I found this interesting link on testing, but to be honest, it made me feel like our community is behind. **The Android community** has been saying this for a long a time.

---Matt Dupree, a philosophical hacker
+--K. Matt Dupree (a philosophical hacker)

 ## Notes: